convince-project/smc_storm/README.md

 ### List all available parameters

-The list of available parameters with its related description can be obtained using following command:
+The list of available parameters with its related description can be obtained using the following command:
 ```bash
 smc_storm --help
 ```